myakoobi/myakoobi/README.md

 This program used the sockets in java and it was also connected to a server where all the interaction could be monitored saved.

 Feel free to check the code out I will probably add more in here abou the code.

+I delivered this to a company which I had an unpaid internship contract with.